What story or book do you feel closest to?

 I’ve been rereading Betty Smith’s 1943 novel, A Tree Grows in Brooklyn, at least once or twice a year since I was a child.
 It was a favorite of my mom’s when she growing up, and she gave me my first copy.
 I was captivated by the extended Nolan-Rommely family, and I identified with the protagonist Francie Nolan’s love for reading and writerly ambitions.
 Plus, Francie and I shared the status of being Brooklyn-born, second-generation Americans.
 And, ultimately, both Francie and I left Brooklyn.
 I suppose that in Francie, I discovered one of my first literary kindred spirits.

 How do you stay creative?
 How do you get past blocks or plateaus?

-I’ve recently written an article that highlights the usefulness of prompts and exercises.
+Some time back, I wrote an article that highlights the usefulness of prompts and exercises.
 I certainly find those tools helpful.
 I’ve discovered, too, that my mind tends to roam a little more freely and creatively when I’m walking or jogging, so I try to adhere to some semblance of an exercise routine.